jdoleary/Spellmasons/readme.md

 ## Features

 - Alt click to ping a cell on the board to other players
 - Use window.save and window.load to persist the game state
+- Left click to select or cast, right-click to move

 ## Setting